rerun-modules/rundeck-project/README.md

 ## Templates

-With *rundeck-project:provision", you can provision projects using templates.
+With *rundeck-project:provision*, you can provision projects using templates.
 Templates are organized in a structure shown below:

 * project.xml: (obtain one via `rundeck-project:config --project <>  --format xml`)
 * acl/: Contains abitrary .aclpolicy files